zhang-haozhe/LeetcodeSolutions/README.md

-# 300. Longest Increasing Subsequence

-Given an integer array nums, return the length of the longest strictly increasing subsequence.

-A subsequence is a sequence that can be derived from an array by deleting some or no elements without changing the order of the remaining elements.
-For example, [3,6,2,7] is a subsequence of the array [0,3,1,6,2,2,7].
+# 79. Word Search

+Given an m x n grid of characters board and a string word, return true if word exists in the grid.

+The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
+The same letter cell may not be used more than once.

 Example 1:

-Input: nums = [10,9,2,5,3,7,101,18]
+Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCCED"
-Output: 4
+Output: true
-Explanation: The longest increasing subsequence is [2,3,7,101], therefore the length is 4.
 Example 2:

-Input: nums = [0,1,0,3,2,3]
+Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "SEE"
-Output: 4
+Output: true
 Example 3:

-Input: nums = [7,7,7,7,7,7,7]
+Input: board = [["A","B","C","E"],["S","F","C","S"],["A","D","E","E"]], word = "ABCB"
-Output: 1
+Output: false

 Constraints:

+m == board.length
+n = board[i].length
-1 <= nums.length <= 2500
+1 <= m, n <= 6
--104 <= nums[i] <= 104
+1 <= word.length <= 15
+board and word consists of only lowercase and uppercase English letters.

+Follow up: Could you use search pruning to make your solution faster with a larger board?

 # Result:

-Runtime: 4791 ms, faster than 11.37% of Python3 online submissions for Longest Increasing Subsequence.
+Runtime: 6466 ms, faster than 52.19% of Python3 online submissions for Word Search.
-Memory Usage: 14.7 MB, less than 17.90% of Python3 online submissions for Longest Increasing Subsequence.
+Memory Usage: 14.3 MB, less than 42.43% of Python3 online submissions for Word Search.

 # Solution:

-See code.
+A BFS problem.
+We first traverse through the board and determine if an element is the same as the first character of the word so we can begin.
+Once one of such element is found, the helper function begins to run.
+During each iteration, it queries the four neighboring slots, and see if the next positions have the desired characters.
+If in this position the next character is found, then search this position's neighboring positions.
+The visited positions are marked with "*" to indicate they have been visited.
+Once the search is over, re-assign the original value to it.

 # Complexity analysis

-Time complexity: O(n^2)
+Time complexity: O(n * m * 4 ** w), where n * m is the dimension of the grid and w is the length of the word.
-Space complexity: O(n)
+Space complexity: O(w)

-Two loops nested, so O(n^2).
-One dp array to hold the answers, so O(n).
+We are traversing through the entire board in the main function.
+Then, once needed, we execute the helper function which has a complexity of 4 ** w because for each character in the word, it needs to query four neighboring slots.